kevleyski/opencv/doc/js_tutorials/js_setup/js_usage/js_usage.markdown

 Steps
 -----

 In this tutorial, you will learn how to include and start to use `opencv.js` inside a web page.
-You can get a copy of `opencv.js` from `opencv-{VERSION_NUMBER}-docs.zip` in each [release](https://github.com/opencv/opencv/releases), or simply download the prebuilt script from the online documentations at "https://docs.opencv.org/{VERSION_NUMBER}/opencv.js" (For example, [https://docs.opencv.org/4.5.0/opencv.js](https://docs.opencv.org/4.5.0/opencv.js).
-Use `4.x` if you want the latest build).
-You can also build your own copy by following the tutorial @ref tutorial_js_setup.
+You can get a copy of `opencv.js` from `opencv-{VERSION_NUMBER}-docs.zip` in each [release](https://github.com/opencv/opencv/releases), or simply download the prebuilt script from the online documentations at "https://docs.opencv.org/{VERSION_NUMBER}/opencv.js" (For example, [https://docs.opencv.org/3.4.0/opencv.js](https://docs.opencv.org/3.4.0/opencv.js).
+Use `master` if you want the latest build).
+You can also build your own copy by following the tutorial on Build Opencv.js.

 ### Create a web page